AhmetCetin04/Learn-Git-With-Anki/0-Introduction.md

 The class is formated as such...
 1. Conceptual Introduction
-2. Git Basics
-3. Git Core Commands
+2. Git Core Commands
-4. GitHub Core Commands
+3. GitHub Core Commands
-5. Git Core Command Options
+4. Git Core Command Options
-6. Git Innesential Commands
+5. Git Innesential Commands
-7. Git Innesential Command Options
+6. Git Innesential Command Options

-After section 3 you should be able to use git.
+After section 2 you should be able to use git.

-Anything after 3 is voluntary, but I'd recommend continuing till 5.
+Anything after 2 is voluntary, but I'd recommend continuing till 4.

 This resource will revolve around the provided Anki deck.